samuelmayamiles/RockScissorsPaper/README.md

 Write a program that plays 100 iterations of Rock, Paper, Scissors (https://en.wikipedia.org/wiki/Rock-paper-scissors).
 Requirements:

--One player should always play randomly, the other should always choose rock.
+- One player should always play randomly, the other should always choose rock.
--It should show at the end how many games each player has won and how many were a draw.
+- It should show at the end how many games each player has won and how many were a draw.
--The code should have high test coverage.
+- The code should have high test coverage.
 - Keep it simple.

 Technical requirements:

--Language: Java, tests in a JVM language of your choice
+- Language: Java, tests in a JVM language of your choice
--Approach: ideally "test-driven"
+- Approach: ideally "test-driven"

 ## Getting Started